alandavidgrunberg/python-refresher/README.md

 This repository contains our Python Refresher or Reference code, ordered by lecture.

-Feel free to bookmark or download this code to come back to it at a later date!
+Feel free to bookmark or download this code to come back to it at a later date :)